 While the health care industry is continually evolving, so is the technology powering point-of-care testing (POCT).
 In vitro diagnostic tests can be completed during the patient visit, arming the primary care physician with prompt results.
 With 70% of medical decisions based on these test results, accuracy plays a critical role and has a significant impact on patient health.1

-The value of accelerated results is vital for infectious disease control.
 When physicians can rapidly diagnose their patients, POCT can limit the spread of infection and generate a productive course of treatment.
-In the case of influenza, health care providers can test and diagnose during the patient visit and determine whether an antiviral prescription is needed to ensure a return to good health.

 With chronic diseases such as the human immunodeficiency virus (HIV), POCT can detect the virus in one physician visit.
 Discovering the virus early on is crucial to alerting patients of their condition, as a 2004 U.S. Centers for Disease Control study found 35% of those tested for HIV using non-rapid methods did not return for test results.3 Physicians with POCT-driven practices can deliver a diagnosis and immediately begin treatment, whereas non-rapid testing practices could leave patients unclear on their current and future health risks.
 In the case of HIV, POCT allows the patient to be mindful of their condition, take advantage of early detection measures, potentially prevent negative health effects from occurring, reduce the spread of the virus, and may end up with a healthier outcome.

 Henry Schein Medical's point-of-care team is ready to build your lab, implement POCT, and recommend the right products you'll need to elevate your business.